-For credit risk, NIBC adopted the AIRB approach as further specified in CRR/CRD IV for its corporate, retail and institutional exposure classes.
-NIBC started using the AIRB approach at I January 2008.
-A small residue of exposures is measured on the standardised approach.
+For credit risk, NIBC adopted the AIRB approach as further specified in CRR/CRD IV for its corporate and retail mortgage exposure class.
+NIBC started using the AIRB approach at 1 January 2008.
+The residue of exposures is measured on the standardised approach.